Natasa-C/Surgical-mask-detection/documentation.md

 Resources:
 - https://www.analiticaweb.com.br/newsletter/02/AN51721_UV.pdf

-### [2.4] Zero-Crossing Rate
+### [4.4] Zero-Crossing Rate
-By looking at different speech and audio waveforms, we can see that depending on the content, they vary a lot in their **smoothness**.
+>By looking at different speech and audio waveforms, we can see that depending on the content, they vary a lot in their **smoothness**.
 For example, voiced speech sounds are more smooth than unvoiced ones.
 Smoothness is thus a informative characteristic of the signal.
+>

-A very simple way for measuring the smoothness of a signal is to calculate the number of zero-crossing within a segment of that signal.
-A voice signal oscillates slowly — for example, a 100 Hz signal will cross zero 100 per second — whereas an unvoiced fricative can have 3000 zero crossings per second.
+>A very simple way for measuring the smoothness of a signal is to calculate the number of zero-crossing within a segment of that signal.
+A voice signal oscillates slowly — for example, a 100 Hz signal will cross zero 100 per second — whereas an unvoiced fricative can have 3000 zero crossings per second. [source](https://wiki.aalto.fi/display/ITSP/Zero-crossing+rate)

 Resources:
 - [Zero-Crossing Rate] https://wiki.aalto.fi/display/ITSP/Zero-crossing+rate

-### [2.5] Mel-Frequency Cepstral Coefficients(MFCCs)
+### [4.5] Mel-Frequency Cepstral Coefficients(MFCCs)
-The Mel frequency cepstral coefficients (MFCCs) of a signal are a small set of features (usually about 10–20) which concisely describe the overall shape of a spectral envelope.
-It models the characteristics of the human voice.
+>The Mel frequency cepstral coefficients (MFCCs) of a signal are a small set of features (usually about 10–20) which concisely describe the overall shape of a spectral envelope.
+It models the characteristics of the human voice. [source](https://www.kdnuggets.com/2020/02/audio-data-analysis-deep-learning-python-part-1.html)

 As I mentioned earlier, I stored the MFCCs in a separate .csv file to make the loading of the extracted data more intuitive and more flexible regarding the number of features extracted.